denis-collette/HappyPets/README.md

 # 🐾 Happy Pets

-**Happy Pets** is a mobile-first social networking app dedicated to our furry friends!
+**Happy Pets** is a mobile-first social networking app dedicated to our furry, scaly, feathery friends!
 Create pet profiles, connect with other pet owners, chat, and organize pet-friendly events—all in one place.

 ---